zhao0294/cst8918-w25-a01-weather/README.md

 ## Demo

-For grading this lab activity please show the following to your lab teacher:
+For grading this lab activity please submit a single ZIP file called `cst8918-w25-a01-weather.zip` that contains the following files:

+Try to fit all four items into a single screen shot.

+Screenshot:

 - Browser with the app running at `http://localhost`
-- all files in the `k8s` folder
 - `kubectl get namespaces`
 - `kubectl get services -n cst8918`
 - `kubectl get pods -n cst8918`

+Files:

+- all files in the `k8s` folder